rackerlabs/design-system/_component_design/breadcrumbs.md

 ## When to use

 Use breadcrumbs when you want to improve web application way-finding and navigation.

-Breadcrumbs help the user understand their location within an application, and provide an easy way for the user to navigate out of their current view.
+**Don't use breadcrumbs when...**

 {% endcolumn %}